codion-is/codion/readme.txt

 An H2 database containing the required schemas can be generated via the ant target 'recreate_h2_db'.

-In order to run the demos you must first run the deploy_all target in the ant build file (info on how to run ant builds can be found at ant.apache.org), which deployes the demo applications into the folder dist/deployment along with the required database.
+In order to run the demos you must first run the deploy_all target in the ant build file (info on how to run ant builds can be found at ant.apache.org), which deploys the demo applications into the folder dist/deployment along with the required database.

 dist/deployment